leyuskc/Annotated-Link/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

-So If you want to use it for yourself then here is how.
+So If want to use it for yourself then here is how.

 ### Prerequisites